Abhiroop5564/ClearDollar/README.md

 💡 Overview

 An online budgeting application designed for users who need more control and deeper insight into their spending than standard budgeting tools offer.
-By combining secure bank account aggregation with a hierarchical, three-tier tagging system and conversational AI automation, FinTrack transforms raw transaction data into actionable, easy-to-digest financial reports.
+By combining secure bank account aggregation with a hierarchical, three-tier tagging system and conversational AI automation, the app transforms raw transaction data into actionable, easy-to-digest financial reports.

 ✨ Key Features